MahdiRahman4/IshaEndCalc/README.md

-select the fajr calculation method you follow click button have fajr end time !!!111!
+select the fajr calculation method you follow// click button// have fajr end time !!!111!